This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

 State law outlines the lawsuit filing process for an Ohio cerebral palsy lawsuit, while both state and federal laws apply in cases of discrimination.
 Before you take action, be sure you understand the process a little better and what it takes to get through each step.
 One of the first things you should do is retain an Ohio cerebral palsy lawyer to help you make the right choices along the way.

 What Kinds of Lawsuits You Can File in Ohio for Cerebral Palsy

 A lawsuit may not be the first thing on your mind after getting a cerebral palsy diagnosis for your baby.
 Yet, there are several reasons that legal action may be a good idea.

 - If medical negligence harmed your child, you might need to file a medical malpractice lawsuit to get justice, hold those responsible accountable, and to recover damages to help pay for medical expenses.

 - If your child is experiencing discrimination, you can file a charge with the Ohio Civil Rights Commission or with a federal agency.
-You may also choose to file a civil lawsuit.
+You can also file a civil lawsuit.
 Any of these actions can help resolve the situation, give your child access and opportunities, restore adequate services for your child, or recover damages.

 Filing a Medical Malpractice Lawsuit in Ohio

 If you suspect a healthcare provider made a negligent mistake in your care or your child’s care that contributed to cerebral palsy, you may have a case.
 The process of filing depends on state laws.

 Statute of Limitations

 One of the most critical Ohio laws of which you need to be aware of is the statute of limitations, which puts a time limit on when you can file this kind of lawsuit.